Funnyadd/personnal-website/README.md

     npm run develop
     ```

-    Your site is now running at `http://localhost:8000`!
+    Your site is now running at http://localhost:8000!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
+    _Note: You'll also see a second link: http://localhost:8000/\_\_\_graphql.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby Tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries)._

+    _Note: The way to actually work with graphql in this project is through strapi directly and should be available on the following link: http://localhost:1338/graphql_

 ## 🧐 What's inside?